 This week, I spent five days in Cardiff attending a conference.
 Cardiff was truly beautiful: clean, fun and a much lovelier city than I expected.
 Sadly, I didn’t have the opportunity to look around the city apart from the university area, but I would like to go back one day and travel around Wales for sightseeing.
-The architecture in Cardiff, such as the National Museum and the university, was remarkable and simply beautiful.
-Around the university, there were many green spaces; I walked down a path through these every day during the conference.
+The architecture in Cardiff, such as the National Museum and the university was remarkable and simply beautiful.
+Around the university, there were many green spaces.
+I walked down a path through these every day during the conference.

 My conference presentation

-It was a useful experience to give my first oral presentation at an academic conference.
+It was a great experience to give my first oral presentation at an academic conference.
 Before the presentation, I was worrying too much: the room allocated for my time slot was much larger than other rooms, and I was anxious whether people sitting in the last row would be able to hear my voice and read my slides.
 By the time of my presentation, the room wasn’t full, but many people were sitting near the back.